CATALOG OF COURSES OFFERED BY CSOC

 Class Length: 3 days

-Rocky Mountain Gun Works RED DOT Sight Instructor Course POST Approved
+Rocky Mountain Gun Works RED DOT Sight Instructor Course POST Approved-course

 • Ammunition Selection / Ballistic Protocol